connerkward/trak/README.md

 ### Main Interface

-- Click the timer tracker icon in the menu bar to open the main window
+- Click the Dingo Track icon in the menu bar to open the main window
 - View all configured timers with start/stop buttons
 - Use the quick add form to create new timers
 - Access settings and quit the app from the footer